GeorgeSamir99/Android-Task-SilverKey-Technologies/README.md

 adapters/: Includes ArticlesAdapter, used for populating the RecyclerView with news articles.

-fragments/: Contains various Fragments such as HomeFragment, FavListFragment, and ProfileFragment.
+fragments/: Contains various Fragments such as HomeFragment, FavListFragment, and ProfileFragment,NewsDeatailsScreen

 MainActivity.kt: The main activity of the application.